 Sean Zonneveld

-There’s one thing that becomes clear about Sean Zonneveld within five minutes of meeting him.
-He doesn’t like to be bored.
+There is one thing that becomes clear about Sean Zonneveld within five minutes of meeting him: he doesn’t like to be bored.

-That was when Sean began to realize that a commercial role - rather than finance - might be his calling.
-He was hungry for growth, for a new challenge and new opportunities.
+That was when Sean began to realize that a commercial role, rather than finance, might be his calling.
+He was hungry for growth, a new challenge, and new opportunities.

-And broaden them he did.
-Now, at 29, he’s moments away from finishing his Executive MBA at the Stockholm School of Economics - and it helped him shine in his new role, boosting the company’s US retail sales by almost 30 percent in just a year.
+And it helped him shine in his next role, boosting the company’s US retail sales by almost 30 percent in just a year.

 The Siren Song of Stockholm

-Another major advantage was that he would only have to take one week off of work at a time, for a total of 10 weeks spread out over 18 months.
-The alternative programs would require him being away for two weeks at a time - which he knew wasn't possible with his workload.
+Another major advantage was that he would only have to take one week off work at a time, for a total of 10 weeks spread out over 18 months.
+The alternative programs would require him to be away for two weeks at a time, which he knew wasn't possible with his workload.
 "One week was way easier to manage."

 "They asked if I wanted to do it when I was more mature, more senior," Sean says.
-"But actually, the SSE MBA really helped me become more mature and more experienced.
+"But actually, the Executive MBA at SSE really helped me become more mature and more experienced.
 I became a better person, in terms of soft skills, general business knowledge, and networking."

-“They warned me in the beginning that when you are in Stockholm, during the program weeks, you have to make sure you disconnect from all the work-related stuff.
-Which I was able to do the first two weeks, and then the third week, I caught myself emailing," he admits.
-"In order to make the program as fruitful as possible, you have to disconnect from the outside world.
-It makes it so much easier.
+"They warned me at the beginning that during the program weeks in Stockholm, I had to ensure I disconnected from all work-related stuff.
+I managed to do this the first two weeks, but by the third week, I caught myself emailing," he admits.
+"To make the program as fruitful as possible, disconnecting from the outside world is essential.
+It makes things much easier.
 But it was a real challenge for me."

 Gradually, he learned to do things differently - and he thrived.